-- 1. Ranking will be done based on average points obtained on Normal or Large hill competitions, average will be calculated separately for each level of competition and WC will outrank COC which will outrank FC; only competitions where athletes have attained top 30 results will be used in calculating the average points, because of the shorter qualification period due to COVID-19 restrictions top 30 results from World Cup qualifying competitions will also be used in the calculations. - 2.
-In the event of a tie in #1, the athlete's top competition finish in the qualification period will be the tie breaker, with World Cup points outranking COC points, and COC points outranking FIS Cup points earned in the qualification period.
+Ranking will be done based on average points obtained on Normal or Large hill competitions, average will be calculated separately for each level of competition and WC will outrank Grand Prix, which will outrank COC which will outrank FC; only competitions where athletes have attained top 30 results will be used in calculating the average points.

+2. In the event of a tie in #1, the athlete's top competition finish in the qualification period will be the tie breaker, with World Cup points outranking Grand Prix points, outranking COC points, and COC points outranking FIS Cup points earned in the qualification period.